Advocacy

 Here are links to two excellent articles (first and second) from Citizens’ Climate Lobby focused on the tremendous positive impact the IRA has already had.
 Note that the largest investments have been in “red” states, creating hundreds of thousands of jobs.
 Here is a link from E2.org with information on IRA funding by Congressional District.

-Leaders in both chambers have said they want to make deep cuts or do away completely with unspent funds in the IRA and IIJA.
+Leaders in both the House and Senate have said they want to do away completely with unspent funds in the IRA.
 If this were to happen, it would seriously undermine the fight against climate change.
 But this is far from a done deal.
-Many Representatives who voted for the Budget Resolution come from Districts that have benefited greatly from the IRA and IIJA.
+Many House and Senate members come from districts and states that have benefited greatly from the IRA.
 Again, this is likely to be a very close vote and could tip one way or the other.
-The Senate would then have to agree to the House plan, which is also far from certain.

 Guiding Principles for Public Policy Advocacy